momerullah/Web-Technologies/README.md

 The project utilizes local Bootstrap CSS, and the page has been styled using a custom CSS file, `cover.css`.

+You can access my Biography Page using: https://momerullah.github.io/Web-Applications/

 ### Part 2: JavaScript Exercises
 The goal for this part was to update the code in `hw1.js` to provide solutions for the exercises.
 The solutions have been tested using Jest, a JavaScript testing framework.